Reporter leaves ESPN for refusing Covid-19 vaccine: 'I'm not aligned with this'

 Since 2011 on the network, the reporter followed basketball and college football.
 In September, Alisson Williams had already announced that she would not be attending sporting events under ESPN’s mandate to vaccinate its more than 5,500,000 employees.

 – Obviously, I don’t know what the future holds.
 I’m trying to get my head on straight and face that this could be my last national championship of my career.
 But I will focus on what I have to be thankful for.
 I will hold on to my faith.
 I’m going to pray that things get better so that one day I get to cover the games again.
-Until then, I will continue hugging my son – she completed.
+Until then, I’ll keep hugging my son – she completed.

 This weekend, another ESPN journalist took center stage by commenting on the vaccination of NBA players.
 The Brazilian Paulo Antunes reverberated on social media when defending athletes – among them, Kyrie Irving – who refuse to take the Covid-19 vaccine.